awsdocs/aws-lambda-developer-guide/doc_source/monitoring-functions.md

 ## AWS Lambda Troubleshooting Scenarios<a name="monitoring-functions-troubleshooting"></a>

- This sections describes examples of how to monitor and troubleshoot your Lambda functions using the logging and monitoring capabilities of CloudWatch\.
+ This section describes examples of how to monitor and troubleshoot your Lambda functions using the logging and monitoring capabilities of CloudWatch\.

 ### Troubleshooting Scenario 1: Lambda Function Not Working as Expected<a name="monitoring-functions-troubleshooting-one"></a>